raymondbutcher/pretf/docs/index.md

 Configuration is completely optional.
 By default, Pretf will create `*.tf.json` files from any `*.tf.py` files found in the current directory and then execute Terraform.

-If you want something else to happen when Pretf runs, simply create a `pretf.py` file and write your own `run()` function.
+If you want something else to happen when Pretf runs, simply create a `pretf.py` file with your own `run()` function.
 This could include:

 * Passing parameters into your Python functions.
 * Using files from outside of the current directory.